mohicody/expense-tracker/README.md

-# Expense Tracker
+# Spend Smart

-A modern and responsive expense tracking application built with React and Bootstrap.
+A modern and responsive personal finance tracking application built with React and Bootstrap.
 This application helps users manage their expenses with an intuitive dashboard, visual charts, and comprehensive expense management features.

 ## 🌟 Features